 A-5.1.2.1 Cobalt chloride solution

 Dissolve about 65 g of cobaltous chloride (CoCl2.6H2O) in enough of a mixture of 25 ml of hydrochloric acid and 975 ml of water to make 1 000 ml.
 Place exactly 5 ml of this solution in a 250 ml iodine flask, add 5 ml of 3 percent hydrogen peroxide and 15 ml of 20 percent sodium hydroxide solution.
-Boil for 10 minutes, cool, and add 2 g of potassium iodide and 20 ml of 25 percent sulphuric acid.
+Boil for 10 min, cool and add 2 g of potassium iodide and 20 ml of 25 percent sulphuric acid.
 When the precipitate has dissolved, titrate the liberated iodine with 0.1 N sodium thiosulphate solution, adding starch.
 Each millilitre of 0.1 N sodium thiosulphate is equivalent to 23.8 mg of cobaltous chloride.
 Adjust the final volume of the solution by adding enough of the mixture of hydrochloric acid and water to make each millilitre contain 59.5 mg of cobaltous chloride.

 A-5.1.2.2 Ferric chloride solution

 Dissolve about 55 g of ferric chloride (FeC13.6H2O) in enough of a mixture of 25 ml hydrochloric acid and 975 ml of water to make 1 000 ml.
-Place 10 ml of this solution in a 250 ml iodine flask, add 15 ml of water and 3 g of potassium iodide, and allow the mixture to stand for 15 minutes.
-Dilute with 100 ml of water, and titrate the liberated iodine with 0.1 N sodium thiosulphate solution, adding starch as indicator.
+Place 10 ml of this solution in a 250 ml iodine flask, add 15 ml of water and 3 g of potassium iodide and allow the mixture to stand for 15 min.
+Dilute with 100 ml of water and titrate the liberated iodine with 0.1 N sodium thiosulphate solution, adding starch as indicator.
 Each milliliter of 0.1 N sodium thiosulphate is equivalent to 27.03 mg of ferric chloride.
 Adjust the final volume of the solution by adding enough of the mixture of hydrochloric acid and water to make each millilitre contain 45.0 mg of ferric chloride.

 A-5.1.2.3 Cupric sulphate solution